Thursday, May 11, 1882 (Afternoon)

 The New York Times, May 10, 1882

 30th Street and Broadway, New York City, NY (now 1220 Broadway)

 Architect: George A. Freeman, Jr.

 Closed: May 1, 1915

-Replaced by: an eight-story factory building (since demolished)
+Replaced by: an eight-story factory building (subsequently demolished)

 There have been four theaters in New York with this name.
 For chronology see: Wallack's Theatre